AuthKit

 WorkOS supports using wildcard characters in Redirect URIs, but not for the default Redirect URI.
 More information about wildcard characters support can be found in the Redirect URIs guide.

-When users sign out of their application, they will be redirected to your app’s Logout redirect location which is configured in the same dashboard area.
+When users sign out of their application, they will be redirected to your app’s Sign-out redirect location which is configured in the same dashboard area.

-Login requests should originate from your application.
+All sign-in requests must originate at your application for the PKCE code exchange to work properly.
 In some instances, requests may not begin at your app.
-For example, some users might bookmark the hosted login page or they might be led directly to the hosted login page when clicking on a password reset link in an email.
+For example, some users might bookmark the hosted sign-in page or they might be led directly to the hosted sign-in page when clicking on a password reset link in an email.

-In these cases, AuthKit will detect when a login request did not originate at your application and redirect to your application’s login endpoint.
+In these cases, AuthKit will detect when a sign-in request did not originate at your application and redirect to your application’s sign-in endpoint.
 This is an endpoint that you define at your application that redirects users to sign in using AuthKit.
 We’ll create this endpoint in the next step.

-You can configure the login endpoint from the Redirects section of the WorkOS dashboard.
+You can configure the sign-in endpoint from the Redirects section of the WorkOS dashboard.